SteveGilham/altcover/docs/Fake-and-Cake-integration.md

-# F# Fake and Cake integration v7.x
+# F# Fake and Cake integration v7.x and up

 APIs for use with build scripting tools are provided in the `AltCover.Cake.dll` and `AltCover.Fake.dll` assemblies, which are present in the `AltCover.Api` nuget package